plexswap/Plexswap-Docs/contact-us/customer-support.md

 ![](../.gitbook/assets/customer-support-header.png)

-## There is NO customer support for PancakeSwap.
+## There is NO customer support for PlexSwap.

 If you're experiencing issues,